-Westpac Banking Corporation (Westpac) was founded in 1817 and was the first bank established in Australia
+Westpac Banking Corporation (Westpac) was founded in 1817.
+As the first bank and company established in Australia, we have proudly supported our customers for 200 years.

-Our Asian presence has been established since 1971, with branches in Beijing, Shanghai (inc. Shanghai Free Trade Zone Sub-Branch), Hong Kong, Singapore, Mumbai and a representative office in Jakarta.
+Our Asian presence has been established since 1971, with branches in Mumbai, Singapore, Beijing, Shanghai, Hong Kong and a representative office in Jakarta.